 The best approach is to map out your day.
 Some people do this with productivity-based journals, writing out key priorities and when they’ll be accomplished.
 And others use accounting practice management tools with solid workflow management features.

-Once you’ve set yourself up for success, you can head into your work every day with a plan.
+Once you’ve set yourself up for success, you can head into work every day with a plan.
 The only problem is, things don’t usually go as planned.

 Distractions are a persistent reality for all workers, and they are loud and constant.
 So, how can you protect yourself against the never-ending stream of distractions?

 Distractions come in many shapes and sizes.
 In an office space, it could be a co-worker who always steps in for a quick chat.
 It could be social media, where you just think you’ll head over to Instagram really quickly, then get lost in a 30-minute session.

 The first step in minimizing distractions is to know what your weaknesses are.
 Use your phone's screen time app to see a minute-by-minute breakdown of the apps you are using.

 If anything stands out, you know what you need to work on.

 Of all the distractions in the workplace, the biggest problem is typically social media, with some studies estimating 28% of the workday is spent on social media.